MobiKwik: History

-MobiKwik was founded in 2009 by husband and wife team Bipin Preet Singh and Upasana Taku.
-Singh, a 2002 graduate of IIT Delhi, saw an opportunity to improve mobile recharge options.
-He seeded the company, developed the website and payment options, and rented office space in Dwarka, Delhi.
+MobiKwik was founded in 2009 by the husband and wife duo, Bipin Preet Singh and Upasana Taku.
+Singh, a 2002 graduate of IIT Delhi, seeded the company, developed the website and payment options, and rented office space in Dwarka, Delhi.
 The initial service was a website with a closed wallet facility, but over the years, MobiKwik extended their service to mobile apps.
 The company initially partnered with online merchants to make their wallet available as a payment option on e-commerce sites.

 MobiKwik launched a digital wallet system in 2012 that enabled users to deposit money online to use for bill payments and other features.
-MobiKwik provides financial services including loan, accident insurance, life insurance, fire insurance, IMPS money transfer, credit card bill payment, mutual funds, and DTH recharge.
+MobiKwik's semi-closed wallet was authorized by the Reserve Bank of India (RBI) in 2013.
 They also introduced the feature of sending and receiving money via a mobile app.
-In September 2014, Express Computer reported how MobiKwik was partnering with GoDaddy and other international companies to help them comply with Indian payment regulations.

-In April 2015, MobiKwik was used by 15 million users and claimed to be adding one million new customers every month, according to Forbes India Magazine.
+In September 2014, Express Computer reported that MobiKwik was partnering with GoDaddy and other international companies to help them comply with Indian payment regulations.
+In April 2015, MobiKwik claimed to have 15 million users, according to Forbes India magazine.

+In 2015, MobiKwik raised $25 million in Series B funding from Chinese investment firm Tree Line Asia, Sequoia Capital, Cisco Systems and American Express.
+In May 2016, the company announced a $50 million Series C round, led by GMO Internet and MediaTek, along with existing investors including Sequoia and Treeline Asia.

 In a partnership with CashCare, MobiKwik began providing small loans between ₹500–₹2,500 to customers in May 2016.
 The company launched its MobiKwik Lite mobile app in November 2016, designed for users of older 2G mobile networks and for those in areas with poor internet connectivity.
 In the same month, MobiKwik had over 1.5 million merchants using its service and 55 million users.
-Following the 2016 Indian banknote demonetisation in November 2016, MobiKwik realized a 400% increase in financial transactions using the service by late December 2016.
-In February 2017, the company announced plans to invest approximately $45 million to expand its user base from 50 million to 150 million users in 2017.
-In June 2017, 80 percent of India's mobile wallet transactions market was performed by Paytm and Mobikwik.
+Following the 2016 Indian banknote demonetisation in November 2016, MobiKwik witnessed a 400% increase in financial transactions using the service by late December 2016.

+In August 2017, Bajaj Finance picked up 10.83% stake in MobiKwik for ₹225 crore.

 In 2019, MobiKwik announced a new partnership with DT One to expand their service internationally.
-Also in 2019, the company began offering loans, insurance and investment advice.
+In 2019, the company began offering loans, insurance and investment advice.

+In May 2020, Mobikwik was briefly removed from the Google Play Store for violation of Google's advertisement policy.

 On 25 February 2021, an Indian security researcher named Rajshekhar Rajaharia claimed that a hacker group called Jordandaven stole the KYC details of nearly 100 million MobiKwik users from a company server and put them up for sale on the dark web.
 On 4 March 2021, company denied the claim and said it would take legal action against the researcher.
 Later, multiple independent researchers and users confirmed that their Mobikwik data was available online, and on 30 March 2021, TechCrunch reported that company was hiring a third-party to conduct a forensic data security audit.